Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Example of 2+1 Systems

 There is a slight discrepancy on the lower-right part of the parameter space due to the limited integration time.
 We emphasize that the criterion developed here predicts unstable systems if orbit crossing happens at any time during their evolution regardless of timescale.
 Therefore, the simulated results may not reach instability within the limited numerical integration time.
 Integrating to Gyrs is challenging in the presence of GR precession.
 Thus, the simulation results tend to underestimate the unstable region in the parameter space \citep[e.g.,][]{Myllari_2018}.
 Nonetheless, the systems that are expected unstable but do not experience orbit crossing all have very close orbital distance $\delta$ (as close as $10^{-3}$~au).
-As depicted in Figure \ref{fig:Delta_2+1}, our analytical criterion seems to qualitatively agree with the numerical results.
+As depicted in Figure~\ref{fig:Delta_2+1}, our analytical prediction is close to the numerical results.

-To illustrate the effect of the GR precession in stabilizing the system, we select three representative systems from the grid, marked A, B, and C as indicated in Figure~\ref{fig:Delta_2+1}.
+To illustrate the effect of the GR precession in stabilizing the system, we select three representative systems from the grid, marked as A, B, and C as indicated in Figure~\ref{fig:Delta_2+1}.
 They correspond to stable, relativistic stable (unstable by non-relativistic predictions) and unstable systems, respectively.
 The evolution of the aphelion, perihelion, and inclination are plotted as a function of time in Figure~\ref{fig:Evolution_2+1}.

 According to the non-relativistic criterion, system B should be unstable.
 Indeed, when we integrate system B without adding GR effects, the orbits cross and planet $2$ collides with the star after about $1.5$ million years, as can be seen from the zoomed-in plot in the top middle panel of Figure~\ref{fig:Evolution_2+1}.
 However, with the help of general relativity, the excited oscillations in eccentricity and inclination from the distant companion are largely suppressed, rendering stable evolution.
 The simulation results validates the relativistic analytical criterion proposed in Section~\ref{sec:criterion}.